Monthly Archives: October 2022

 “I am he who separated the two brothers” (44)

-Thoth: “the cutter” [of the “two brothers” apart from one another], “the sickle” [of the moon and as “cutter”] (44)6
+Thoth: “the cutter” [of the “two brothers” apart from the strife between them], “the sickle” [of the moon and as “cutter”] (44)6

-The separating of Horus and Seth is equalled to setting a boundary between the cosmos and the chaos surrounding it like a flood.
+The separating of Horus and Seth is equal to setting a boundary between the cosmos and the chaos surrounding it like a flood.
 The separation, indeed, has creative significance, for it is a decisive mythical event.
 The Egyptians could link all kinds of distinctions or contrasts in contemporary reality with the separation of Horus and Seth: heaven and earth, earth and underworld, right and left, black and red, to be born and to be conceived, rulership and strength, life and dominion.
 The separation also means a dividing of the world.
 In the Pyramid texts there are mentioned the places of Horus and the places of Seth.
 This horizontal division is traversed by a vertical one, that of above and below.
 (60)

 A hymn to Thoth says: “come and behold Thoth, who has appeared in his crown, which the two lords [Horus and Seth] have made fast for him in Hermopolis” [= city of Hermes = city of Thoth] (…) Horus and Seth are not usually imagined as working together in concord.
 The two combatants bring forth the god of peace [Thoth].
 He appears and places himself between the two gods, thereby interceding in the struggle and ending their homosexual relationship.7 He makes separation between the two gods.
 The third ends the discord of the two gods.
 (45)